-This is a "central" view of potential rates, taken after consultation with our treasury advisors, with risks to both the upside and downside risk.
+This is a "central" view of potential rates, with significant uncertainty, and risks to both the upside and downside.

-For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 0.70%, and that new long-term loans will be borrowed at an average rate of 4.75%.
+For the purpose of setting the budget, it has been assumed that new investments will be made at an average rate of 0.40%, and that new long-term loans will be borrowed at an average rate of 4.00%.